vasnake/artefacts-2019_2023/etl-ml-pieces.scala/readme.md

 ### spark-udf

-Generic UDFs and UDAFs using Spark Catalyst, accessible from Spark SQL and PySpark.
+Spark extension, generic UDFs and UDAFs using Spark Catalyst, accessible from Spark SQL and PySpark.
 Those custom functions work just like Spark native (builtin) SQL functions.

 Before using mentioned here UDF/UDAF in your spark session you have to register them: `com.github.vasnake.spark.udf.catalog.registerAll(spark)`